Top 10 ways to improve your guitar soloing

 INTERACT WITH THE BAND

-No, I don’t mean to tell each other about how bad your childhood was :).
-What I mean is that you should listen and respond musically to your band mates.
 Listen for rhythmic figures that the other members in the band may be playing.
 If something catches your ear, use that rhythm with your own notes.
 That in turn will give them something to work with and give back to you.
+Just think, “LISTEN and RESPOND”.

 Playing in a band is a lot like having a conversation with a friend.
 Sometimes your friend will start the conversation (playing a cool rhythm or idea), and maybe sometimes you should start the conversation.
 One way to do that is to play a very clearly defined, relatively short rhythmic idea.